ike/kexp-radio/README.md

  - `kexp --start` will start the stream in the background.
  - `kexp --stop` will stop the currently playing stream.
- - `kexp --now-playing` will grab the current song title, if available.
+ - `kexp --np` will grab the current song title, if available.